-Acer Iconia Tab A510 any time soon?
+Planning on purchasing an Acer Iconia Tab A510 any time soon?
 You might want to put those plans on hold: Acer's German Facebook page has announced that the tablets that Acer has on hand are defective due to a faulty component.
-Acer didn't day which component had the issue, but they were quick to assure customers that the tablets that have already been sold or are currently on store shelves are not affected.

-Iconia Tab A510.
+Acer is all set to release their next venture into the Android tablet market with the Iconia Tab A510.
 We've seen countless rumors of the new NVIDIA Tegra 3 tablet and after unveiling it back in January we are now hearing it will

 Acer officially unveiled its latest member of the Iconia Tab family today, the A510.
 As the name implies, it's an upgraded version of the original A500, though the upgrade is considerable if you've been feeling the need for